djzort/perlish-development-environment/README.md

-# Perl Development Environment
+# Perl-ish Development Environment

-An attempt to provide a basis for standardized Perl Development Environments for your organization.
+An attempt to provide a basis for standardized Perl-ish Development Environments for your organization.

 Because disk space is very cheap and most tools are very small, the philosopy is:
+- Prefer system packages because they will likely be signed and maintained.
 - Include almost any useful tool implemented in Perl
 - Include important tools that are binary
 - Include very important tools that are other

+The environment is intended for general development in a Perl-ish company.

 Again, this is a basis point so be inspired and build something useful for your needs.